 Ectomorph, Endomorph, Mesomorph.
 Slim, curvy, average.
 These are labels that we’ve all heard, and perhaps have used, to describe a person’s body type, or somatotype.
 But, what do they mean?
 And, do they have an effect on how we should train?
 The first somatotypes were developed by Dr. W.H.
 Sheldon back in the 1940s.
 Dr. Sheldon theorized that a person’s body type could be used to determine her or his personality (this is no longer suggested).
 He established three somatotypes – Ectomorph, Endomorph and Mesomorph — based on his study participants’ height and weight data and their accompanying front, side and back photos.
-Today, somatotypes are used mostly determine how one should train, as opposed to how they should behave.
+Today, somatotypes are used mostly determine how one could train, as opposed to how they should behave.

 Below are the traits and training suggestions for the three well-known body types.
 Keep in mind, most people are a blend of two body types, one being more dominant than the other, and don’t fit neatly into one particular category.
 Take professional athletes for example, with many differing body types, the way athletes train leads to body compositions that are very similar. eg. swimmers have broad shoulders, long distance runners have thin legs.